minicat/pusheenbot/README.md

 ## TODOs
 * Simple sentiment analysis for unrecognised words
 * Include more food stickers
 * Include other Pusheens (from webcomic, LINE, etc)
+* De-dupe Pusheen images in /img (to prevent breakage of prior usages, the pusheen images exist both in /img and /img/pusheen)
+* Split out usagyuuuns into a separate slash command endpoint